OGEL Call for Papers: Special Issue on "Social Licence to Operate (SLO) in the Extractive and Energy Sectors"

 Time line and submission guidelines

-The release of the special issue is planned for the end of first quarter 2019.
+Papers should be sent by 31 March 2018.
 Articles accepted for publication ahead of this schedule can also go through OGEL's on-line advance publication process allowing your work reach its target audience as soon as the paper completes peer review and editing process.

 Articles and short articles can be submitted.
 The minimum word count of articles should be 5,000 words (4,500 words excluding footnotes, endnotes, appendices, tables, summary etc).
 The maximum word count of articles should be 9,000 words (10,000 words including footnotes, endnotes, appendices, tables, summary etc. Longer contributions can be considered for publication on exceptional basis.
 Contributors might be asked to cross-review up to two other papers.